Medical Director - Mindy Stern, M.D., F.A.A.P.

 Dr. Stephanie Corn is a Board Certified Pediatrician and a Fellow of the American Academy of Pediatrics.
 She has been a practicing pediatrician for more than 30 years and is accepting new patients.

 Dr. Corn graduated summa cum laude and Phi Beta Kappa from Temple University.
 She went on to earn her medical degree from Temple University School of Medicine and completed her residency training at St. Christopher's Hospital for Children in Philadelphia.
 Dr. Corn operated her own pediatric practice in Georgia for more than 25 years.
 She moved to Virginia in 2016 to join a multispecialty community health center in Harrisonburg that focuses on serving underserved communities in the Shenandoah Valley as well as international populations.
-She left that position to join us at Whole Child in August 2019, and we are excited to have her as part of our team!.
+She left that position to join us at Whole Child in August 2019.

 Dr. Corn has a particular interest in respiratory disorders and in caring for medically complex children.
 In her spare time, she enjoys outdoor activities like hiking and kayaking, cooking, reading, traveling and the arts.

 Dr. Corn lives with her husband, a Licensed Clinical Psychologist, as well as two adorable dogs.